Our Company Pages

 In an emergency situation, Hovertravel’s Crews’ efforts will be directed at all passengers and they will not be able to concentrate their efforts and time on any one individual or small group of individuals.
 Your safety is paramount to us and if you need individual help in an emergency situation, you will need to travel with a companion who can look after your welfare.

-Regulation (EU) No 1177/2010 concerning the rights of passengers when travelling by sea and inland waterway becomes applicable on 18 December 2012.
-A summary of provisions concerning the rights of passengers when travelling by sea and inland waterway can be found at Department For Transport website DFT.
+Regulation (EU) No 1177/2010 concerning the rights of passengers when travelling by sea and inland waterway is in effect and applies to these Booking Terms and Conditions.
+A summary of provisions concerning the rights of passengers when travelling by sea and inland waterway can be found at Department for Transport website DFT.